Skip to main content

 Why Is Cornell Making This Change – and Why Now?

-Cornell recently intercepted a wave of payroll theft attempts.
-This put a spotlight on the very real threat of “push fatigue” and “push harassment” attacks.
-Adding Verified Push to Two-Step Login is an effective response that will require little extra effort during the authentication process.
+Cornell recently intercepted a wave of attacks on highly sensitive systems.
+This put a spotlight on the very real threat of Duo "push fatigue" and "push harassment" attacks.
+Adding Verified Push to Two-Step Login is an effective defense to these threats.

 • Contact the IT Service Desk if you encounter issues with this change.